Chapter 901:3-20 Cottage Food Production

 (C) Offer for sale adulterated or misbranded food;

-(F) Be sold outside the state of Ohio.
+(F) Sell cottage food products outside the state of Ohio.